 Aesthetically, Celeste is a throwback to the pixel-heavy side-scrolling platformers of the early ’90s – Super Mario on the NES and SNES, Commander Keen on the PC, that kind of thing.
 And it’s as difficult as they used to be, boasting “platforming challenges and devious secrets” for the hardcore, though that shouldn’t put you off – it’s also been hailed for its accessibility, with options to reduce the difficulty in various ways if you just want to experience the story.

 And you will.
 Celeste is named for the mountain which protagonist Madeline has to climb, confronting her inner demons along the way, with the aid of a memorable cast of characters and against an award-winning soundtrack.
 Classic in its look but very modern in its design and its story, Celeste is widely recognised as one of the very best games of 2018.
 If you’re after a 2D platformer like the original Super Mario games, look no further.
-Climb the mountain on Steam here.
+Climb the mountain on Steam here and check out the best platform games on PC.